Connect with us

 Allen will be assisted by the experienced Bernard McNally, who was sacked by Hednesford in December, while ex-Halesowen and Sutton Coldfield man Trevor Burroughs joins as first team coach.

-A club statement read: “Rushall Olympic Club are pleased to confirm that John Allen has returned to the Pics’ managerial hotseat and takes over from previous boss Richard Sneekes with immediate effect.
+A club statement read: “Rushall Olympic Football Club are pleased to confirm that John Allen has returned to the Pics’ managerial hotseat and takes over from previous boss Richard Sneekes with immediate effect.

 “The club are also delighted to welcome Bernard McNally to Dales Lane and Bernard becomes assistant manager.
 Bernard has a wealth of experience in the game and has also gained his UEFA Pro Licence.